-You’re going to want to look for a racquet that has a high enough swing weight, without going too high that it would end up leading to poor technique and stress on your arm.
+You’re going to want to look for a racquet that has a high enough swing weight without going so high that it would end up leading to poor technique and stress on your arm.

 Ultimately, swing weight is a function of racquet weight and balance, so I’d focus on the first two points and recognize that swing weight will increase as you move to a heavier racquet with balance that is head heavy (HH).

-When it comes to racquet stiffness the general rule of thumb you can work with is that stiffer racquets will tend to be harsher on your arm.
-This is due to both the vibration and shock.
+When it comes to racquet stiffness, the general rule you can work with is that stiffer racquets will tend to be harsher on your arm, which is due to both the vibration and shock.

-Combine the two, which are made worse with rackets that have higher stiffness ratings and you can begin to see how it would wreak havoc on your arm overtime.
+Combine the two, which are made worse with racquets that have higher stiffness ratings, and you can begin to see how it would wreak havoc on your arm over time.

 Head Size and Racquet Length

 Length is another factor worth considering.
-As the length of a racquet increases, so will the pressure or torque on your arm when swinging.
+As the length of a racquet increases, so will the pressure, or torque, on your arm when swinging.
 I’d recommend that you look for a shorter racquet.
-Most racquets will fall between 27 and 29 inches.
+Most racquets fall between 27 and 29 inches.